Derived Partners of Enriques Surfaces: Quotient stacks associated to the K3 and Enriques surfaces

-As $W$ is assumed to be a general subspace, and the loci for which the rank of $q_+$ or $q_-$ drops to $1$ is cut out by the $2 \times 2$ minors of their associated matrices, we see that all quadratic forms in $W$ have rank $\geq 4$. $\square$ \end{definition}
+As $W$ is assumed to be a general subspace, and the loci for which the rank of $q_+$ or $q_-$ drops to $1$ are cut out by the $2 \times 2$ minors of their associated matrices, we see that all nonzero quadratic forms in $W$ have rank $\geq 4$.

-In the original setting, Kuznetsov considered the double cover $Y$ of $\mathbb{P}W$ ramified over $E$, which is a smooth sextic curve.
-In our case, the double cover would be singular because the ramification locus $E_+ \cup E_-$ has nodes, so we want to look at desingularizations of it.
-There are at least $2$ options: blowing up at the nodes which gives nine $(-2)$-curves; or consider stack structures on the nodes.
-In this paper, we go with the second route.\\ \\ Now let us define the stacky resolution $\mathscr{Y}$ of the ramified double cover $Y$ as a global quotient stack.
-Define the following algebras over the coordinate ring $\mathbb{C}[u] := \mathbb{C}[u_1, u_2, u_3]$ of $W$:
+In the original setting, Kuznetsov considered the double cover $Y$ of $\mathbb{P}W$ ramified over $E$, which is generically a smooth sextic curve.
+In our case, the double cover would be singular because the ramification locus $E_+ \cup E_-$ has nodes, so we want to look at crepant desingularizations of it.
+There are at least $2$ options: to blow up the nodes which gives nine $(-2)$-curves; or to consider stack structures on the nodes.
+In this paper, we go with the second route, but the other option also appears interesting and may be related to construction of Enriques surfaces via logarithmic transformation of rational elliptic surfaces.